 We Sell Grass Varieties Developed to Thrive in Houston’s Climate

 Our grass is grown on our farm in Bay City, Texas.
 That means that it’s well-adapted to thrive in the climate and soil around Houston and the Texas Gulf Coast.
+Our farm focuses on growing high-quality grass.
 We’ve been growing grass in Bay City since 1981, so we have lots of experience with the grass varieties we sell, and we can advise you about the best varieties for your project.
 Call us at 281-431-7441.

 St. Augustine Grass Varieties